 Bread in a Bag

-3 cups flour
+- 3 cups flour

-1/4 cup sugar
+- 1/4 cup sugar

-1 packet yeast (rapid rise or regular)
+- 1 packet yeast (rapid or regular)

-1/4 cup butter, melted
+- 1/4 cup unsalted butter, melted

-1 teaspoon salt (this can be to taste)
+- 1 teaspoon salt (to taste)

-- Begin shaking and mixing the bag by hand
+- Begin shaking and mixing the bag by hand.

-- Set bag to rest for 10 minutes (proofing)
+- Set bag to rest for 10 minutes (proofing).

 - In a bowl, combine 1 cup of flour with salt.
 Pour into bag along with melted butter.